Hakeem Olajuwon: Post-championship period (1995–2001)

-The Rockets' two-year championship run ended when they were eliminated in the second round of the 1996 NBA Playoffs by the eventual Western Conference Champion Seattle SuperSonics.
+On January 18, 1996, Olajuwon recorded his second 50+ point game by putting up a season-high 51 points in a 108–106 loss to the Boston Celtics.
+In the 1995–96 season, the Rockets won 48 games to place fifth in the Western Conference.
+Entering the playoffs, they defeated the Los Angeles Lakers in the first round three games to one, with Olajuwon making three pivotal blocks during the final minutes of Game 4 as the Rockets led by single digits.
+Facing against the Seattle SuperSonics in the conference semifinals, the Rockets were criticized for rough play, and Olajuwon was fined $5,000 after elbowing Detlef Schrempf in Game 2.
+Despite putting up reasonable numbers, Olajuwon struggled to overcome the SuperSonics and the Rockets were swept in four games.
 Michael Jordan had returned from an 18-month hiatus in March 1995, and his Chicago Bulls dominated the league for the next three years (1996–98).
 The Bulls and Rockets never met in the NBA Playoffs.

-The Rockets posted a 57–win season in 1996–97 season when they added Charles Barkley to their roster.
-They started the season 21–2, but lost the Western Conference Finals in six games to the Utah Jazz.
+The Rockets saw major improvement in the 1996–97 season when they added Charles Barkley to their roster.
+They started the season 21–2 and ended 57–25.
+Olajuwon was named to his sixth All-NBA First Team (his eleventh All-NBA Team altogether).
+The Rockets swept the Minnesota Timberwolves in the first round of the playoffs and, in a rematch of the prior year's conference semifinals, defeated the SuperSonics in seven games.
+The Rockers were defeated in the Western Conference Finals by the Utah Jazz in six games.
 After averaging 26.9 and 23.2 points in 1995–96 and 1996–97 respectively, Olajuwon's point production dipped to 16.4 in 1997–98.
-After the Rockets lost in the first round in five games to the Jazz in 1998, Drexler retired.
-In 1998–99 the Rockets acquired veteran All-Star Scottie Pippen and finished 31–19 in the lockout-shortened regular season.
+He missed much of the season after undergoing knee surgery in November 1997.
+After the Rockets lost in the first round in five games to the Jazz, Drexler retired.
+In January 1999, the Rockets acquired veteran All-Star Scottie Pippen and finished 31–19 in the lockout-shortened regular season.
 Olajuwon's scoring production rose to 18.9 points per game, and he made his twelfth and final All-NBA Team.
 However, they lost in the first round again, this time to the Lakers.
-After the season, Pippen was traded to the Portland Trail Blazers.